t2mune/mrtparse/README.md

                             convert IPv6 entries and specify IPv6 next-hop if exists -a, --all-entries     convert all entries
-                            (default: convert only first entry per one prefix)
+                            (default: convert only first entry per one prefix) -A                    convert to ExaBGP API format
+      -G [NUM]              convert to ExaBGP API format (grouping with the same attributes)
 ####Result
     neighbor 192.168.1.100 {
         router-id 192.168.0.20;